McDonald's: McValue Meal Deal

+Health improvements

-Since Steve Easterbrook became CEO of the company, McDonald's has streamlined the menu which in the United States contained nearly 200 items.
-The company has looked to introduce healthier options, and removed high-fructose corn syrup from hamburger buns.
-The company has removed artificial preservatives from Chicken McNuggets, replacing chicken skin, safflower oil and citric acid found in Chicken McNuggets with pea starch, rice starch and powdered lemon juice.
+When Steve Easterbrook became CEO of the company in 2015, McDonald's streamlined the menu which in the United States contained nearly 200 items.
+The company looked to introduce healthier options and removed high-fructose corn syrup from hamburger buns.
+The company removed artificial preservatives from Chicken McNuggets, replacing chicken skin, safflower oil and citric acid found in Chicken McNuggets with pea starch, rice starch, and powdered lemon juice.

 In September 2018, McDonald's USA announced that they no longer use artificial preservatives, flavors and colors entirely from seven classic burgers sold in the U.S., including the hamburger, cheeseburger, double cheeseburger, McDouble, Quarter Pounder with Cheese, double Quarter Pounder with Cheese and the Big Mac.
 Nevertheless, the pickles will still be made with an artificial preservative, although customers can choose to opt out of getting pickles with their burgers.

+McPlant

 In November 2020, McDonald's announced McPlant, a plant-based burger, along with plans to develop additional meat alternative menu items that extend to chicken substitutes and breakfast sandwiches.
 This announcement came after the successful testing of Beyond Meat plant based meat substitutes.

-In late 2022, McDonald's announced the addition of the Double McPlant at all restaurant in the United Kingdom and Ireland starting 4 January, due to the success of the McPlant.
+In late 2022, McDonald's announced the addition of the Double McPlant at all restaurants in the United Kingdom and Ireland starting January 4 due to the success of the McPlant.
+In 2024, select McDonald's in the UK were testing vegan ice cream called Choco Scoop and Strawberry Scoop and receiving positive reviews.

 International menu variations

+Asia

 McDonald's Menu is customized to reflect consumer tastes in their respective countries.
 Restaurants in several countries, particularly in Asia, serve soup.
-This local deviation from the standard menu is a characteristic for which the chain is particularly known, and one which is employed either to abide by regional food taboos (such as the religious prohibition of beef consumption in India) or to make available foods with which the regional market is more familiar (such as the sale of McRice in Indonesia, or Ebi (prawn) Burger in Singapore and Japan).
+This local deviation from the standard menu is a characteristic for which the chain is particularly known and one which is employed either to abide by regional food taboos (such as the religious prohibition of beef consumption in India) or to make available foods with which the regional market is more familiar (such as the sale of McRice in Indonesia, or Ebi (prawn) Burger in Singapore and Japan).
+McDonald's restaurants in China include fried buns and soybean milk on their breakfast menus.

+In partnership with the Central Food Technological Research Institute in India, McDonald's has introduced millet-based buns on September 4, 2024.
+Three major (Pearl millet, Sorghum, and Finger millet) and two minor (Proso and Paspalum scrobiculatum) millets are used which makes up 22% of the bun.
+It provides more calcium, iron, and protein in addition to a small amount of complex carbs to aid in satiety more quickly.